Beer in the United Kingdom: Economy

 Production of beer in the UK faces a challenge from the rising cost of raw materials.
 The regional breweries are developing contract brewing to keep up production, while the production of ale by the newer, smaller breweries grows.
 Despite an overall drop in beer sales, real ale has increased its market share.
 Brewers such as Shepherd Neame, Greene King and Marston's have invested in cheaper, faster and more efficient production facilities which increase capacity.

 Imported beers are increasingly popular.
 Brewers from Eastern Europe are introducing their brands to the UK.
 Polish brands Okocim, Lech, Tyskie and Żywiec have also gained a foothold in some areas, especially amongst young Polish migrant workers.

 The growth in microbreweries in the UK led CAMRA to announce in September 2014 that 'Britain now has more breweries per person than anywhere in the World after two years of continued growth'.
 A year later CAMRA announced that 'Micropubs leading the way for better beer as new research shows 70% of pubs now serve real ale'.
 There being 53,444 pubs in the UK, of which 37,356 serve real ale.

 Much of the growth in microbreweries can be put down to reductions in Excise Duty, an idea which began in 2002.
 Currently, a single producer of less than 5,000 hectolitres per annum receives a 50% reduction in the duty payable and tapered relief for production from 5,000 to 60,000 hectolitres.

 In 2016 a study showed around 1,700 breweries now operate in the UK, an increase of 8% on the previous year.

+An increase in the popularity of low-alcohol beers has resulted in the emergence of new brands including Lucky Saint, a pale lager with 0.5% ABV introduced in 2018 which is now one of the most popular low-alcohol beers in the UK.